 Some basic theory to clarify how things work is in order…

 The EGR system has a vacuum source (line from the intake manifold) that goes to the EVR, computer operated electronic vacuum regulator.
 The EVR is located on the back of the passenger side shock strut tower.
+The computer uses RPM, Load. and some other factors to tell the EVR to pass vacuum to open the EGR valve.
 The EGR valve and the passages in the heads and intake manifold route exhaust gas to the EGR spacer (throttle body spacer).
-The computer uses RPM, Load. and some other factors to tell the EVR to pass vacuum to open the EGR valve.
 The EGR sensor tells the computer how far the EGR valve is open.
 Then computer adjusts the signal sent to the EVR to hold, increase or decrease the vacuum.
 The computer adds spark advance to compensate for the recirculated gases and the slower rate they burn at.

 EGR test procedure courtesy of cjones

-if engine stumbled, connect vacuum gauge to the hose coming off of the EGR Valve
+to the hose coming off of the EGR Valve.

-did the vacuum gauge show about 5in vacuum?
+Did the vacuum gauge show about 2-5 in vacuum?